f-dangel/curvlinops/docs/rtd/index.rst

 You can plug these linear operators into :code:`scipy`, while carrying out the heavy lifting (matrix-vector multiplies) in PyTorch on GPU.
-My favorite example for such a routine is :meth:`eigsh <scipy.sparse.linalg.eigsh>` that lets you compute a subset of eigenpairs.
+My favorite example for such a routine is :func:`eigsh <scipy.sparse.linalg.eigsh>` that lets you compute a subset of eigenpairs.

 Installation